 Finding too little?

-Call number: The address for a physical library item, so you can find it on the shelf.
+Call Number: This is the address for a physical library item, so you can find it on the shelf.
 In MRU's LibrarySearch, it is displayed below the title of the book.
 You can follow the locate icon for a map to the book on its shelf.

 MRU Chicago Style Citation Resources: Includes a guide for using Chicago style, examples, and instructions for inserting footnotes.